PHP and Image Processing

 Introduction to PHP and Image Processing

 PHP, a server-side scripting language, has become a powerful tool for web development and is widely used to create dynamic web pages.
-Among its many capabilities, PHP also offers functionalities for image processing, which is the method of performing operations on images to enhance them or extract information.
+Among its many capabilities, PHP also offers functionalities for image processing, which is the method of performing operations on images to imropve them or extract information.

 Image processing in PHP can be achieved with the help of the GD library, which is an open-source code library for the dynamic creation of images.
 PHP’s GD library allows for image creation and manipulation, including tasks such as resizing, cropping, rotating, and filtering images.